-Effective management under Water Code, Chapter 36?
-Yes Boundaries provide for effective management of Trinity aquifer ?
-Yes Adequate funding for operation and maintenance expenses ?
+Is there effective management under Water Code, Chapter?
+Yes Do boundaries provide for effective management of Trinity aquifer?
+Yes Is there adequate funding for operation and maintenance expenses?
 Yes

 Southwestern Travis Territory

 Options for the southwestern Travis territory are to join the Blanco-Pedernales GCD, the BS/EACD, or the Central Texas GCD.
 The rural Blanco-Pedernales and Central Texas GCDs have incorporated a taxing method for raising revenue, and water use fees finance the urban BS/EACD.
 Based on observations from various meetings over the past few years, it is concluded that the southwestern Travis territory residents in the population cores that are served by surface water sources would be unlikely to support any additional tax to finance groundwater management operations.